helen-li/neural-networks/README.md

 # neural-networks
-A feedfoward multilayer perceptron implemented from scratch in Java.
-Images of hands are included for testing and training.
+A feedfoward multi-layer perceptron with backpropagation and gradient descent, implemented from scratch in Java.
+Images of hands are manipulated and normalized as bitmaps to conduct supervised training and testing for the network model.